 Most data protection laws require encryption as a technical control for mitigating data privacy and security risks.
-Using an E2EE cloud workspace enables you to prove compliance.
+Using an E2EE cloud enables you to prove compliance.
 Further, you should look for one that enables you to:

 • Define security policies